Translating Classical Buddhism to Modern English

 5. The Smaller Teaching on Origination

 1. Thus I have heard:[1] One time, the Buddha was staying at Mṛgāramātu Meeting Hall in the Believer’s Park of Śrāvastī.[2]
-He was accompanied by a large assembly of 1,250 monks.
+He was accompanied by a great assembly of 1,250 monks.

 Vāsiṣṭha and Bhāradvāja